qwertypuppy/ExperimentalComputer/README.md

 # ExperimentalComputer
-Working on this during break at school.
+Working on this during free time.
 Has a few issues, but no bugs yet.
 Any help would be awesome!

 Some documentation: